 - ‘Oceania’ covers all of the Pacific Islands

-- ‘South Asia’ covers the main hubs of Singapore and Bangkok and will finish west at Bangladesh (but not India) and north up to Hong Kong.
+- ‘South Asia’ covers the main hubs of Singapore and Bangkok and finishes west at Bangladesh (but not India) and north up to Hong Kong.
 China, South Korea, Taiwan, Mongolia and Japan are not included in this and are a little more expensive.

-You can buy a maximum of 150,000 Mileage Plus miles per account, per year.
-If you need to change or cancel your booking you’ll be in for up to a $200 USD fee (for cancellations, less for refunds).
+You can buy a maximum of 175,000 Mileage Plus miles per account, per year.
+If you need to cancel or change your booking, you’ll be up for a fee of US$75-125, depending on how close the change/cancellation is to your departure date.
 Full details of change fees here.

 When you hack a $2000+ fare for less than $800 you might need to negotiate something.
 Flexibility.
 Unfortunately, it can be common that the destination you want to go to, at the time when you want to go is simply unavailable.
 This happens.

-United Mileage Plus has ‘Saver’ ‘Standard’ and ‘Full’ award tickets.
+United Mileage Plus has ‘Saver’ and ‘Everyday’ Award tickets.
 As you can imagine, it costs more as you progress past ‘Saver’.
 A word of advice: only ever book ‘Saver’ award tickets unless you are in a situation with a lot of points and you must fly on certain dates.

-If you search in Asia, United will only show you Thai Airways and United Airlines.
+If you search in Asia, United will only show you THAI, Air China and United Airlines.
 They also can offer you Singapore Airlines but don’t show this online so when you’re researching, ensure you give them a call to confirm if there is a Singapore Airlines flight on the day you want to book.
 They do have a phone booking fee and can be a little pushy to try lock you in.

-A ‘First Class Saver’ fare from Singapore to Sydney (via Bangkok) is 40,000 points per person.
-However UA has an unofficial policy that if there isn’t availability for all legs of the trip in the desired class, you get a reduction in the points required.
+A ‘First Class Saver’ fare from Singapore to Sydney (via Bangkok) was 40,000 points per person (now 65,000 miles as of November 2017).
+However, United has an unofficial policy that if there isn’t availability for all legs of the trip in the desired class, you get a reduction in the points required.
 In our case, it was 35,000 points.